ODE-Constrained Generative Modeling of Cardiac Dynamics for 12-Lead ECG Synthesis

 \section{Introduction}

-The generation of synthetic 12-lead electrocardiogram (ECG) data has emerged as a significant area of research, driven by the need for large and diverse datasets to train machine learning models for various medical applications \cite{Celso2022}.
+The generation of synthetic 12-lead electrocardiogram (ECG) data has emerged as a significant area of research, driven by the need for large and diverse datasets to train machine learning models for various medical applications \citep{Celso2022}.
 ECG data, which records the electrical activity of the heart, is critical for diagnosing and monitoring cardiac conditions.
-However, the acquisition of real-world ECG data is often constrained by privacy concerns, data security issues \cite{vioget2017}, and the scarcity of rare cardiac disorder cases.
+While real ECG datasets are available, they are often biased toward common conditions, exhibit severe class imbalance for rare disorders, and are constrained by privacy and data security concerns \citep{vioget2017}.
+Moreover, acquiring annotated multi-lead ECG data at scale requires physician review, making large-scale expert labeling costly and further limiting the availability of rare cardiac disorder cases.